 As a bookworm myself, it was important to me to pass on the love of reading to my children.
-From improving language and comprehension, to encouraging imagination, there are so many benefits to having a love for books.
+From improving language and comprehension, to encouraging imagination, there are so many benefits that come from having a love of books.

 In a world of iPads and computer games, we feel it’s important to get back to basics and enjoy reading as a family.
 Obviously all children are different.
 My eldest two children would love sitting and listening to a story from a very young age.
 My daughter, however, needed a bit more persuasion to sit still!

 Follow these tips to turn your baby into a bookworm!

 We introduced our children to books from a really early age.
 You may wonder what benefit it can have for a child who can only just hold up her head, but there are so many advantages.
 Studies have shown that children who are exposed to books from a young age have a larger vocabulary than their peers.
 Reading a book with your baby is a lovely bonding experience and introduces the notion that reading is fun!
 Showing your children picture books, even in the first few months of life, helps them with their visual development.
 At that age they are starting to focus their eyes on simple patterns and shapes on pages, so bright and colourful images are perfect.